Loading

 • To review the method used to estimate credit losses under ASU 2016-13

-• To recognize a key change found in the lease standard
+• To recognize how to account for CAM charges under the lease standard

-• To identify how a lessee recognizes a lease liability under the lease standard
+• To recognize a permitted rate that can be used to compute a lease liability under the lease standard

 • To recall the general GAAP rule for management’s evaluation of going concern